ELLIOTT SCHOOL OF INTERNATIONAL AFFAIRS

 General Requirements for the Master of International Policy and Practice Degree Program

 The Master of International Policy and Practice requires a minimum of 27 credit hours of graduate course work.
 Students are required to take one course in either international relations theory and policy or comparative politics, one course in international economics, and the M.I.P.P.
-Practicum.
+Seminar and Practicum.
 For the remainder of the program, students must create a plan of study, approved by the program director, by the end of the first semester in residence.

 Under special circumstances, up to 6 credits of upper-level undergraduate courses may be counted toward the master’s degree when registration for graduate credit has been approved at the beginning of the course by the program director, the instructor, and the dean.
 The student who takes an undergraduate course for graduate credit is expected, by arrangement with the instructor, to do work at the graduate level in addition to the regular work of the course.